1. Which Board are you affiliated to?

-No formal examinations are conducted till grade V, however teachers diligently conduct end of unit assessments and ensure that each child’s progress is closely monitored on a continuous basis.
+No formal examinations are conducted till Class V, however teachers diligently conduct end of unit assessments and ensure that each child’s progress is closely monitored on a continuous basis.
 The focus in these years is more on formative means of assessment and written worksheets are ably supplemented by projects, debates, experiments and quizzes.

 5. Do the children go on trips and visits?